 In warmer regions, the plant can be divided in early spring or even late winter.
 If freezing is suspected, keep plants temporarily in a cold frame until they can be planted outside.

-Prepare a weed free, well-draining garden bed or container.
-Dig carefully around the fibrous root system and lift the plant from the soil, then wash soil off the roots.
-Look at the fibrous roots and you will notice some have a brownish black dot – this is a future plant.
+Prepare a weed-free, well-draining garden bed or container.
+Dig carefully around the fibrous root system and lift the plant from the soil, then wash the soil off the roots.
+Look at the fibrous roots and you will notice some have a brownish-black dot – this is a future plant.
 Remove just a few of these as divisions.